juan-m12i/telegram-audio-transcript-whisper/README.md

 * GPT-3 integration for generating text responses
 * Audio transcription using OpenAI Whisper API
+* **NEW**: Notion integration for storing transcriptions and summaries with metadata
 * Restricted access to specific chat IDs

 ## Setup